philipnadm/iac-azure-terraform-example/docs/Github_basics_part_1.md

 ---

-### Step 4: Open project in VS Code
+### Step 4: Open project in VS Code or other IDE
-  - Simply use the build-in function in Github Desktop
+  - Tip: use the built-in function in Github Desktop

 ---